maxsdrv/robo-pipe/README.md

 This project was created by [HorMad].
 If you would like to contribute to the project, please submit a pull request.

 # Acknowledgments
-This project was inspired by the need for a simple, yet powerful tool for visualizing and analyzing sensor data.
+This project was inspired by Maxim the need for a simple, yet powerful tool for visualizing and analyzing sensor data.
 Thanks to the Qt framework for providing a flexible and versatile platform for building graphical user interfaces.